1. What data does a Thames Water smart meter collect?

 4. Who has access to this data and why?

-Only certain people in Thames Water and those working on our metering programme can use the data on water use.
+Only certain people in Thames Water and those working on our metering programme can use the hourly data on water use.
 We don’t allow anyone to combine the hourly usage data and your personal account information, unless you have asked us to or there is urgent action required, such as a leak.
 We never sell your data to third parties or use it for marketing without your agreement.
-We do use some third parties to manage parts of our metering processes, who follow the same data privacy policies.
+We do use some third parties to manage parts of our metering processes, who follow the same data privacy policies as we do.

 5. How is the data stored?

 6. How long do you keep this data?

 Your water use data is stored on our secure database for a minimum of two years.
 This allows us to measure the impact of our smart metering programme.
 After this period, we summarise the data and keep it for our long-term planning.